kotak-ai/1.58BitNet/README.md

 (`{ "query": ..., "answer": ... }`).
 When a record includes a `reasoning` field the script also reports token level F1 for the text inside `<think>` tags and a `step_correctness` metric measuring how many reasoning steps match the reference.
+When using the two layer mode additional statistics are printed, including `accuracy_t1_prime` (accuracy after the second pass prior to RL updates) and `delta_t1p_t2` showing the change from this baseline to the final accuracy.

 ```bash
 python evaluation.py --dataset qa.jsonl --ce_model ce_model --grpo_model grpo_model